spacebotwar/api-documentation/docs/api/concepts/start.md

 advantages over HTTP requests, such as AJAX calls using HTTP.

   * The overhead for each request is much smaller.
 An AJAX call could easily have 1200 bytes of header for a simple 8 bytes of data.
-For the same amount of data a Web Socket header is 8 bytes.
+The same data for a Web Socket header is 8 bytes.
 This makes Web Sockets faster.
   * It is asynchronous and full-duplex.
 As well as the client being able to push data or request data from the server at any time, the server can also push data to the client when it changes.
 As a consequence the client does not have